igor-kozlov/mcgill-hackathon/README.md

 This repo contains the source code of all the submissions to the submissions to the [2016 McGill Physics Hackathon](http://www.physics.mcgill.ca/hackathon2016/).

-You may need to do `git clone --recusive <this repo's url>` if you have an older version of git to pull in all submodules.
+You need to do clone this repo using:

+    git clone --recusive <this repo's url>

+Recusive will pull in the code for all projects (800MB total).

 Submissions info
 ----------------